To the dead, well it don’t matter much ‘bout who’s wrong or right

 “Lass.
 Take my advice.
 No future wi’ a lad like ‘im.
 Just like your old man.
 I should know.
 You should know.”

-It was true that when Molly was 6, her old man had gone under a lorry at over 100mph.
+It was true.
+When Molly was 6, her old man had gone under a lorry at over 100mph.
 His beloved Black Lightning was too fast for Sergeant Jackson’s Rover 2000 patrol car, but no match for the undercarriage of the brutal Scammel Crusader.
 He died instantly.